ollbx/match-list.nvim/doc/01-installation.md

 - You can find an overview of the configuration options under [setup](02-configuration.md).
 - For the `:MatchList` command, please refer to [command](04-command.md).
 - For the Lua API see [API](05-lua-api.md).
+- *Please note*: the plugin will only actually do anything, if you attach it to a buffer, using the `:MatchList attach` command.